-&lt;sup>9We have ignored the knife-edge case where floor space demand is $X{i,1} = 1$ and the investor is strictly an owner-occupier.
-Given a continuum of investor beliefs, there is a zero mass of investors at this housing demand level.
-Such investors would be risk neutral with respect to rental risk, because they are neither a landlord nor a renter.
-Ignoring this investor type is without loss of generality if the tax does not influence owner-occupiers' tenure choice.
-That is, investors who are initially owner-occupiers ( $X{i,0} = 1$ ) remain owner-occupiers regardless of the tax rate.
-Indeed, such is the case in our empirical application, since the transfer tax only applies to second homeowners.
-Our calibration results in Section 6 support a hefty tax on landlord-sellers and more modest tax rates on other groups for low price-rent ratio targets.
+9An investor who demands $X{i,1} = 1$ is strictly an owner-occupier.
+There is a zero mass of investors at this housing demand level, and such investors would be risk neutral with respect to rental risk.
+Ignoring this investor type is without loss of generality if investors who are initially owner-occupiers remain owner-occupiers regardless of the tax rate.
+Such is the case when transfer taxes apply to second homeowners.
+Our calibration results in Section 6 support a hefty tax on landlord-sellers and more modest tax rates on other groups.

-&lt;sup>10A "renter-seller" in this scenario is a renter who lowers their demand for floor space, while a "renter-buyer" is a renter who increases their demand for floor space, but not to such an extent that $X^+ \ge 1$ .
-A renter-seller in the discrete model is an individual who either drops off the housing ladder by going from $X{i,0} = 1$ to $X{i,1} = 0$ , or who remains a renter: $X{i,0} = X{i,1} = 1$ .
-Implicitly, short-selling housing is not possible, so $X \ge 0$ in each period.
+10A "renter-seller" in this scenario is a renter who lowers their demand for floor space, while a "renter-buyer" is a renter who increases their demand for floor space, but not to such an extent that $X^+ \ge 1$.